Rear militia

-The rear militia was a category of military service in Soviet Russia and the Soviet Union in 1918–1937.
+Rear militia (Тыловое ополчение) was a category of military service in Soviet Russia and the Soviet Union in 1918–1937.

 The composition of the rear militia called various so-called "unearned elements" (kulaks, clergy, former nobles, and so on) that were not subject to conscription in combat units of the Red Army, the Armed Forces of the Soviet Union.
 The rear militia was formed after the introduction of universal conscription in 1918.

 In 1937, after changes in the law on universal conscription by Order of the People's Commissariat of Defense No. 020, of February 20, 1937, the rear militia department was reorganized into the Directorate of the Red Army building units.

 Creation of rear militia

 Initially, the Red Army was formed on a voluntary basis, but soon, in the conditions of the expanding Civil War, the Soviet government turned to a forced recruitment into its ranks.
 Universal military service was enshrined in the first Soviet Constitution of 1918, article 19 of which reads:

 In order to fully protect the achievements of the Great Workers' and Peasants' Revolution, the Russian Socialist Federative Soviet Republic recognizes the duty of all citizens of the Republic to the defense of the socialist Fatherland and establishes a general military duty.
 The honorable right to defend the revolution in arms is given only to workers; non-labor elements are charged with the discharge of other military duties.

 All "non-labor elements" (the so-called disenfranchised) were subject to conscription in the rear militia.
 During the civil war, the labor militia was used on various military and civilian constructions.